 Ask yourself,” What am I truly happy with?
 What suits me better?”

-Me and Mr MMT have been saving well, in part because we drive older reliable cars and maintain them well.
+Mr MMT and I have been saving well, in part because we drive old but reliable cars and maintain them well.
 We don’t have auto loans to pay.

 Instead of blindly following others, decide what suits you best.